404NoBrainFound/My-first-RESTful-API/README.md

 By using this code, you assume all risks and responsibilities.
 The author(s) will not be liable for any direct, indirect, or consequential damages or losses that may arise from using or modifying this code.

 Thank you for your attention, and proceed with due diligence! 💡

+## License 📝
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.